Adhitthana must be strongly developed to gain strength of mind to fulfill all paramis.

 Developing his paramis in lives across countless aeons, the ascetic Gotama had reached the last night before attaining full enlightenment.
 On that full moon night on banks of Neranjara river, he took adhitthana not to arise from his seat of meditation - not even if his bones were scattered - until he reached his final goal of total purification of the mind .
 This fixed determination, accumulated purity, and unshakeable will-power enabled him to steadfastly overcome all negative, anti-Dhamma forces trying to distract, stop him from reaching the final goal.

 Even after attaining the final goal of full enlightenment, the Sammasambuddha continued living the life of an ascetic.
 He could have spent the remainder of his life in the luxury of his father's place.
 Or he could have taught Vipassana living in palaces of the kings who were dedicated Vipassana students.
-But out of infinite compassion for all beings, he lived the life of a homeless ascetic - to show the world what is real, most superior happiness.
-Not luxuries and physical comforts, but the deep peace, happiness and mental comfort of a pure mind with non-attachment to anything.
+But out of infinite compassion for all beings, he lived the life of a homeless ascetic - to show the world what is real, most superior happiness: the deep peace, happiness and mental comfort of a pure mind.

 (Above picture is from exhibition gallery of Global Vipassana Pagoda, Bombay, India.)